openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 manage its own PKI.
 Allowing the Edge Router to manage its own PKI is almost certainly desired.
 The only setting that an operator may wish to provide is the `key` field of the identity.
 This field is treated differently than the other values specified.
 If the `key` specified does not exist a new key will be generated.
-If the `key` provided exists the Edge Router will use it and the other fields will be **regenerated and overwritten** as necessary.
+If the `key` provided exists the Edge Router will use it and the other fields will be **regenerated and overwritten** as necessary, if the filesystem is writeable.

-The certificate generated will be signed by the Ziti Controller using the certificate specified in `edge.enrollment.signingCert`.
+The Ziti Controller edge enrollment signer (`edge.enrollment.signingCert`) will issue a client and server certificate during enrollment.
+These are written to the file paths specified in the `identity` configuration section at the same time.

 #### PKI Configuration

-The `identity` section of the Edge Router configuration is used by the Edge Router when connections are established to or from the other components of a Ziti Network.
-There are four sections in the identity block:
-`cert`, `server_cert`, `key`, `ca`.

-**ca**: A file representing a group of certificates with one or more certificate chains terminating at a trust anchor.
-When a Ziti Network component connects to the Edge Router and offers a certificate for validation the incoming connection is checked to see if it signed by a trust anchor specified in this file.

-**key**: Also referred to as the [private key](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
-It is generated first and used to produce the certificates specified in the `cert` and `server_cert` fields of the Edge Router configuration file.

-**cert**: The certificate presented to other Ziti Network components during connection establishment.

-**server_cert**: The certificate returned by the Edge Router when other Ziti Network components attempt to communicate to the Edge Router over the IP and port specified in the `ctrl.listener` or `mgmt.listener` fields of the Edge Router configuration file.
+Please refer to [the configuration reference](../../reference/30-configuration/conventions.md#identity) for a description of each property in the conventional `identity` section that is used n the controller's and routers' configuration files.

 ### Third Party CA (optional)